Mercerenies/latitude/docs/spec/i_syntax_and_semantics/ch3_object.md

 ## Symbol Table

 Each Latitude process maintains a global symbol table.
-The symbol table is a bidirectional map with keys being integers and values being strings.
-The term "symbol" refers to the underlying numerical value which maps to the corresponding string of text.
-Every symbol which exists in the symbol table has a unique string of text which designates its name.
-However, a given name may have multiple distinct symbols which correspond to it, such as in the case of uninterned symbols.
-There are several types of symbols.

- * A symbol whose name begins with a tilde (`~`) is an uninterned symbol.
-Whenever an uninterned symbol is looked up by name, it is given a new, unique entry in the symbol table, which is then returned.
- * A symbol which is not uninterned is called an interned symbol.
-Interned symbols always have at most one symbol index corresponding to the given name.
-When an interned symbol is looked up by name, it always returns the unique entry in the symbol table corresponding to the name.

-Additionally, the symbol table contains entries corresponding to any positive integer.
-Given any positive integer, there is a unique, uninterned symbol associated with that positive integer, and there is a special lookup function which returns that symbol, given a positive integer.
-A symbol that is associated with a positive integer is called an ordinal symbol, and it is frequently used for indexing in data structures such as arrays.
+There are three types of symbols, each of which is stored in the symbol table in a slightly different way.
+The three types of symbols are: standard, generated, and natural.

+ * A standard symbol is any symbol which does not satisfy the requirements of either a generated symbol or a natural symbol.
+   Standard symbols are stored in the symbol table with both the index and the name as keys, so that looking up a standard symbol with the same name will always yield the same symbol.
+ * A generated symbol is a symbol whose name begins with a tilde (`~`).
+Generated symbols are stored in the symbol table with only the index as a key and the name as a value.
+Thus, looking up the same name for a generated symbol will produce a *distinct* symbol each time it is looked up, but looking up a generated symbol by index will produce the same name.
+ * A natural symbol is a symbol whose name is nonempty and consists only of ASCII digits (`0` through `9`).
+Natural symbols correspond to positive integers and are not stored in the symbol table at all.
+   Looking up a natural symbol by name or by index will always produce the same natural symbol, computed via a simple but implementation-dependent mapping.
+Natural symbols are frequently used for indexing in data structures such as arrays, since symbols can be used as slot keys but integers cannot.

 ## Objects